shenwei356/crun/README.md

 Run commands in a chain and concurrently

-Prerequisites
+DOWNLOAD
 -------------

+Two versions are provided:

-crun is a Perl script, you may need to install some Perl modules by:
+- [**recommended**] crun is a Perl script, you may need to install a Perl modules by:

     cpan install Parallel::Runner

+- [need more test] crun.go is written in Golang, no third-party packages are used.
+Please use [gobuild - Cross-Platform Go Project Compiler](http://gobuild.io/download/github.com/shenwei356/crun/go) to compile it.
+It's simple and fast!

 USAGE
 -----